Strilanc/Strilanc.github.io/_posts/2016-06-19-quantum-vs-np-2b.md

 (Originally I planned to do a 16 variable problem, but the simulation was a couple order of magnitudes slower than I expected ahead of time so I dropped back to 8.)

 Note that I did have to make a few guesses when implementing Walters' algorithm.
-For example, the paper says to randomly vary the pertubation angle between two values for every clause and that the number of iterations needed should be constant (regardless of problem size).
+For example, the paper says to randomly vary the perturbation angle between two values for every clause and that the number of iterations needed should be constant (regardless of problem size).
 It doesn't give specific angles to use, or say exactly how big "constant" is, so I just picked values myself.

 Anyways, enough hedging.